Matin-python/Loan-Approval-Prediction/README.md

-# Loan
+# 🏦 Loan Approval Prediction using Machine Learning

+A Machine Learning project that predicts loan approval using Logistic Regression and K-Nearest Neighbors (KNN), with data preprocessing, visualization, and accuracy evaluation.

+## Overview

 This project predicts whether a loan application will be approved or rejected using Machine Learning classification algorithms.

 The project uses a loan dataset containing information about applicants and their loan applications.
-The data is preprocessed by removing unnecessary columns, converting categorical values into numerical values, and handling missing values.
+The data is preprocessed by removing the `Loan_ID` column, encoding categorical features, and handling missing values.

-Two Machine Learning models are used in this project:
+Two Machine Learning classification models are trained and evaluated in this project:

 * Logistic Regression
 * K-Nearest Neighbors (KNN)

-The models are trained using the processed dataset and evaluated using accuracy score.

 ## Features